ninjaguardsheep/itsdave/posts/2019-11-12-tubless-tyre-setup.md

 ### Tube-what?

-In case you are as clueless about tubless as I was about a month ago, traditional tubeless setups have used *tubular* tyres.
+In case you are as clueless about tubeless as I was about a month ago, traditional tubeless setups have used *tubular* tyres.
 Basically an inner tube with integrated tread that has to be *glued on to the rim* and sounds like a right faff if you have a problem with it in the field.

-New systems using **Tubeless Ready** or **Tubless Compatible** or **Tubless Easy** or **UST** *(depending on which set of marketing wankers you're buying them from)* branded rims and tyres use a sealing tape on the inner surface of the rim (to make it airtight) and what is to all intents and purposes, a clincher tyre.
+New systems using **Tubeless Ready** or **Tubeless Compatible** or **Tubeless Easy** or **UST** *(depending on which set of marketing wankers you're buying them from)* branded rims and tyres use a sealing tape on the inner surface of the rim (to make it airtight) and what is to all intents and purposes, a clincher tyre.
 Along with a liquid latex sealant to plug any gaps and make the whole thing airtight.

-The tyre bead and the bead locks on the rim differ in design slightly from standard clinchers to provide a more secure seat and a better air seal apparantly.
+The tyre bead and the bead locks on the rim differ in design slightly from standard clinchers to provide a more secure seat and a better air seal apparently.

 ---